 You want a battery-powered video doorbell.
 Ring 2 has poor motion detection and is expensive, but calling and live views work well.
 If accurate motion detection is important to you, look at Ring Pro or Nest Hello (read more).

 - Setup: You need a wired connection and reliable, fast WiFi.
 The installation video is fairly easy to follow.

 - Reliability: Motion detection is solid but there are long stretches when nothing works.

 - App & Smarts: The app interface is great, and it’s compatible with Kevo, but sometimes it can’t connect.

-- Hardware: It doesn’t look like a traditional doorbell, and it's poorly made.
+- Hardware: It's poorly made and doesn’t look like a traditional doorbell.